 It is not at all unusual for families to find themselves feuding when confronted with all the decisions of caring for an elder with Alzheimer's, or other long-term diseases of aging.
 Caregiver stress can run high and emotions can become frayed, but professional and objective guidance and resources are available for those who seek it.
 The resources mentioned in this article are good starting points for families who find themselves in this position.

 Their widowed mother was now in her eighties and living alone.
-She was outliving most of her friends.
-Memory issues had been apparent.
+She had outlived most of her friends.
+Memory issues were apparent.
 Home safety, driving, medication adherence, good nutrition, and socialization were concerns.
 Her nearest child was 20 miles away, and while very busy during the week with a growing family and work, he did visit on most weekends.
 The other children stayed in close phone contact, and visited at least once a year, but all lived out of state.
 Everyone agreed they needed to do “something.”

 Mom’s dementia was progressing.
 Was it Alzheimer’s or another type of dementia?
 To this point, she had only been followed by a primary care physician for her medical care.